Germany designates BDS Israel boycott movement as anti-Semitic

 “It (the motion) has broader European significance given that BDS makes no attempt to build coexistence and peace between Israel and all of its neighbors,” he wrote on Twitter.

-Additional reporting by Stephen Farrell in Jerusalem; Editing by Frances Kerry
+Additional reporting by Stephen Farrell and Rami Ayyub in Jerusalem; Editing by Douglas Busvine and Frances Kerry